 Provash Chandra Biswas, the project manager, explains that staff members work hard to educate employers about why children need to attend the center.
 They gain their support and agreement to allow the kids to attend for a small part of the day.

 But with fewer hours to work, that can harm the families, so staff also need to work with parents like Somir to teach them how the center will benefit their children and even why kids need to learn and be protected.
 By spending time with the parents to educate them about the program, answer their questions, and also learn about their struggles, families feel empowered to send their children to the CFLRC.

 “I like the programs.
 Whenever World Vision runs a program, they take care of their children.
 They ensure their participation and make sure they reach home safely,” says Somir, speaking about his experience with Suriaya attending a different program when she was younger.

-Additionally, World Vision will provide income assistance to help families compensate for the wages lost by their children attending the center in the near term.
+Additionally, World Vision provides income assistance to help families compensate for the wages lost by their children attending the center in the near term.
 But that’s just a temporary solution.
-To see long-term change, parents will learn new job skills that can help them create better, sustainable livelihoods for their families as well.
+To see long-term change, parents learn new job skills that can help them create better, sustainable livelihoods for their families as well.

 At the center, Tania was learning with the hopes of catching up on her education so she might re-enter formal schooling.
 But as she was studying, she became too old to go back, so now she has new dreams of building a tailoring business.
 In addition to educational opportunities, the CFLRC also provides vocational training for older children so they can better support their families and not be engaged in harmful labor.